JuliaData/DataFrames.jl/docs/src/man/basics.md

  "male"
 ```

-Since `german.Sex` does not make a copy, changing the elements of the column vector returned by this
+Since `german.Sex` does not make a copy when extracting a column from the data
+frame, changing the elements of the vector returned by this operation will
-operation will affect the values stored in the original `german` data frame.
-To get a *copy*
+affect the values stored in the original `german` data frame.
+To get a *copy* of
-of the column you can use `german[:, :Sex]` or `german[:, "Sex"]`.
+the column you can use `german[:, :Sex]` or `german[:, "Sex"]`.
+In this case
-In this case changing the vector returned by this operation does not affect the data stored in the `german` data frame.
+changing the vector returned by this operation does not affect the data stored
+in the `german` data frame.

 The `===` function allows us to check if both expressions produce the same object
 and confirm the behavior described above: